SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 ```
 {% endif %}

-If using a VMR load, log in to the Solace message router CLI as an `admin` user with the default `admin` password.
+If using a VMR load, log in to the Solace message router CLI using the management username and password for your Solace VMR.

 ```
 ssh admin@<HOST>